stripe-archive/developer-office-hours/2020-09-10-checkout-taxes-coupons/README.md

 ### Developer introduction

 If you’re ready to start taking payments and want to get up and running quickly, Stripe Checkout is a great place to start.
-Whether you’re a technical founder working on spinning up a side project or a dev working for a multinational online marketplace, accepting payments and more importantly optimizing for conversion is a critical component to your business.
+Whether you’re a technical founder working on spinning up a side project or a dev working for a multinational online marketplace, accepting payments, and more importantly optimizing for conversion is a critical component to your business.

 We're delighted to share several newly released features with you.
-Today you’ll see an overview of Stripe Checkout, then we’ll show how to build a simple Checkout integration to accept one time payments, and finally to refactor that to support Subscriptions.
+Today you’ll see an overview of Stripe Checkout, then we’ll show how to build a simple Checkout integration to accept one-time payments, and finally to refactor that to support Subscriptions.

 Accepting payments with Stripe Checkout consists of two steps (1) creating a session for what your customer intends to purchase, and (2) redirecting your customer to a Stripe-hosted payment form to complete their purchase.
-Later you can optionally add a webhook handler to automate fulfillment of a purchase.
+Later you can optionally add a webhook handler to automate the fulfillment of a purchase.

 ### Product overview

 Checkout is a hosted payment page designed to make it easy for you to begin accepting payments and offers flexible, scalable features to help your business grow.
-We often hear from our users that they underestimate how much work it will take to build and maintain a first-class payments experience.
+We often hear from our users that they underestimate how much work it will take to build and maintain a first-class payment experience.

-Our goal with Checkout is help you save time by providing a prebuilt solution that fits into your flow and maximize your conversion rates.
+Our goal with Checkout is to help you save time by providing a prebuilt solution that fits into your flow and maximize your conversion rates.
 For example, Checkout will show the correct payment method based on your customer’s geography, or offer address autocomplete for payment details - all this to say we're constantly experimenting and developing improvements to the conversion funnel.

 ![Checkout overview](https://stripe.com/img/docs/checkout/overview.gif)